-The main focus of Escalating Density (EDT) is to greatly increase your overall amount of work accomplished in a given amount of time.
-This strategy does wonders any athlete attempting to build their cardiovascular endurance, especially those playing sports where physical contact is involved.
-By building cardio through different movements at the same time, work capacity is skyrocted as the larger amout of the body is trained.
+The main focus of Escalating Density (EDT) is to greatly increase the overall amount of work (exercise) you accomplish in a given amount of time.
+This strategy does wonders any athlete attempting to build their cardiovascular endurance, improve their overall strength, and create a leaner body; especially those playing sports where physical contact is involved.
+By building cardiovascular conditioning and overall strength through different movements at the same time, work capacity is skyrocketed as a larger amount of the body is trained.

-EDT was developed by Charles Staley and significantly builds more muscle and burns fat in a short amount of time.
-Personally I have a large amount of experience with this training protocol as it comprised a bulk of my physical training while at Marist College.
+EDT was developed by Charles Staley, and can help you build muscle mass and lose body fat in a short amount of time.
+Personally I have a large amount of experience with this training protocol as it comprised a bulk of my physical training while I was a NCAA Division One basketball player at Marist College.

-Our team trainer was a huge fan of this method and I can attest to its ability to build your body!
+Our team trainer was a huge fan of this method and I can attest to its ability to build an aesthetic body!

 In order to check your training density, you can make use of the example that I will be explaining below.
 There are two methods that you can adopt:

 Using this method, if you were to do push-ups, and you have the capacity to do 100 push-ups in 7 minutes, you can increase your training density by doing 100 push-ups in less than 7 minutes.

 This means that your training density will increase if you do 100 push-ups in 3 minutes.
 You will do each workout for two 20 minutes and usually observe a rest time which will last for between 5 to 10 minutes.

 When you relate it to weight lifting, then you will maintain the weight while decreasing the time that is needed for you to train.
 You will definitely increase your rest time as fatigue sets in.